 [Heading inserted in Gazette 11 Sep 1998 p.
 4927.]

 2A.
-Matters about which local laws are not to be made — s.
-3.5
+Matters about which local laws are not to be made (Act s.
+3.5)

 Local laws are not to be made —

 (a) requiring the payment of fees or charges for the parking of vehicles on any land under the care, control or management of a local government in any part of the district of Cottesloe west of Broome Street; or